Darius is a former high school literary and feature writer with a BS degree in Information and Communications

 Ikinagagalak kong makilala ka.
 It's very nice to meet you.

 I am born and raised in the Philippines for almost 22 years, native to Filipino language and very much used with the English language.
-I also try to learn other languages like Korean, Spanish, and Japanese.
-I can also speak and understand a little of Ilonggo, or Hiligaynon language, a regional language, and understand other local and regional languages found and heard in the Philippines even if I have yet to learn them.
+I am also trying to learn other languages like Korean, Spanish, and Japanese.
+I can also speak and understand a fair amount of Ilonggo, or Hiligaynon language, a regional language, and understand other local and regional languages found and heard in the Philippines even if I have yet to learn them.

 In my personal opinion, you'll have to learn the Filipino language in five key areas with each having increasing difficulties, from the easiest to the most difficult:

 - spelling and writing words